doughgle/flappy-bird/README.md

 This project is a simple implementation of the popular game Flappy Bird that runs in the browser.
 The game consists of a bird that the player controls by clicking the mouse to make it flap its wings and avoid obstacles in the form of pipes.

+## How To Run
+To run the game, you can follow these steps:

+1. Clone or download the project from the GitHub repository: https://github.com/[username]/flappy-bird-game

+1. Navigate to the project directory in your terminal or command prompt.

+1. Start a Python web server by running the following command:

+    This will start a web server on port 8000 by default.

+1. Open a web browser and navigate to http://localhost:8000 to view the game.

+1. Click the mouse to make the bird flap its wings and avoid the pipes.
+The game ends when the bird collides with a pipe or the top/bottom of the screen.

+That's it!
+You should now be able to play the Flappy Bird game in your web browser.

 ## Project Structure

 The project has the following files: